Dental Implants in Walnut Creek, CA

 A Fully Functioning Tooth Replacement Solution

 A dental implant is made of a medical-grade titanium post, a connecting abutment, and a custom crown.
 Together, these parts replicate the function and appearance of a natural tooth.
-Dental implants are versatile and can replace a single tooth or all of your teeth through a full-arch restoration).
+Dental implants can replace a single tooth, multiple teeth, or all of your teeth (full-arch restoration).
 They are a popular option for replacing one or more teeth because they look, feel, and function just like a natural tooth.
 Many people who wear dentures or bridges switch to implants because they are more comfortable and preserve facial structure.

-Types of Dental Implants
+Types of Dental Implants and Tooth Reconstruction

 Dental implants are a versatile solution that can serve your smile in many ways.
 We will modify treatment based on your specific needs.